-Its about time I wrote this article, I’ve been writing about pellet grills for over a decade and never got around it to.
+It’s about time I wrote this article.
+I’ve been writing about pellet grills for over a decade and never got around to it.
 So what I want to do with this article is to explain to you in the simplest terms how pellet grills/smokers work, but then go into much more detail.
-You see, not every pellet grill/smoker works in the same way, and if you are in the market to purchase one there are certain features you want to look out for if your budget will allow.
-I’m not trying to push one specific brand over another, its more to highlight features such a PID temperature controllers, pellet hopper emptying chutes, direct flame access and stainless steel construction.
-However, that’s all for later in the post, first, let’s get down to basics like what actually are wood pellets and how does a pellet grill/smoker use them to produce a controlled fire to grill/smoke at a set temperature?
+You see, not every pellet grill/smoker works in the same way, and if you are in the market to purchase one, there are certain features you want to look out for if your budget will allow.
+This includes features such as a PID temperature controller, pellet hopper emptying chutes, direct flame access and stainless steel construction.
+So let’s get into this.

 The Fuel: What Exactly Are Wood Pellets?